Best mountain bike pedals - the best options from XC to Enduro

 The Atlas pedal is so grippy it boosts rider confidence with a concave platform and 10 pins per side.
 It's a worthy choice for gravity-focused riding and excellent for all kinds of trail riding.

 The excellent grip, low height, tough spindle and smooth edges make the Atlas a modern classic.
-Yes, they are pricey but this kind of quality and design is going to cost.

-- Our full review covers all the details of the Race Face Atlas pedals.
+Our full review covers all the details of the Race Face Atlas pedals.

 Deity TMAC